codica2/timebot/docs.md

                 "id": "21",
                 "type": "absences",
                 "attributes": {
-                  "date": "2018-10-05",
+                  "date": "2018-10-10",
-                  "comment": "Oh, I'm sorry Morty, are you the scientist or are you the kid who wanted to get laid?", "reason": "other"
+                  "comment": "Uncertainty is inherently unsustainable.
+Eventually, everything either is or isn't.", "reason": "other"
                 },
                 "relationships": {